This post may have little to do with business or everything to do with business depending on how you look at.

 Then as soon as I could feel grateful I could then have the next thought which allowed me to create a life in which there might be even more gratitude.
 And today as I look back on myself and my team’s accomplishments over the past four years I think to myself that’s what a good father would do.

-A good father would provide, seek out opportunity, lead by example, help as many people as possible, under promise and over deliver.
+A good father would provide, seek out opportunities, lead by example, help as many people as possible, under-promise and over-deliver.

 Do you want to feel proud?
 Do you want others to speak well of you?
 Do you want your son to be proud of you?
 Do you want to provide for…?